The Magic Roundabout

 The Magic Roundabout is an English-language children's programme that ran on BBC Television from 1965 to 1977.

 It used the footage of the French stop motion animation show Le Manège enchanté but with completely different scripts and characters.
 The French series, created by Serge Danot with the help of Ivor Wood and Wood's French wife, Josiane, was broadcast from 1964 to 1974 on ORTF (Office de Radiodiffusion Télévision Française).
 The scripts are simple fantasy stories aimed at pre-school children, with no relation to the real world.
-The BBC originally rejected translating the series because it was "charming... but difficult to dub into English", but later produced a version of the series using the French footage with new English-language scripts unrelated to the original storylines.
+The BBC originally rejected translating the series because it was "charming ... but difficult to dub into English", but later produced a version of the series using the French footage with new English-language scripts unrelated to the original storylines.
 This version, written and told by Eric Thompson, was broadcast in 441 five-minute episodes between 18 October 1965 and 25 January 1977.
 It proved a great success and attained cult status, and when in October 1966 it was moved from the slot just before the evening news to an earlier children's viewing time, adult viewers complained to the BBC.

 Characters

 Although the characters are common to the French and English versions, they were given different names and personalities in each language.

-The main character is Dougal (also known as Doogal; Pollux in the original French-language version), who was a drop-eared variety of the Skye Terrier.
+The main character is Dougal (also known as Doogal; Pollux in the original French-language version), who is a drop-eared variety of the Skye Terrier.

-Other characters include Zebedee (Zébulon), a talking jack-in-the-box with magical powers; Brian (Ambroise), a snail; Ermintrude (Azalée), a cow; and Dylan (named after Bob Dylan) (Flappy), a hippy rabbit.
+Characters include Zebedee (Zébulon), a talking jack-in-the-box with magical powers; Brian (Ambroise), a snail; Ermintrude (Azalée), a cow; and Dylan (named after Bob Dylan) (Flappy), a hippy rabbit.
 There are two notable human characters: Florence (Margote), a young girl; and Mr Rusty (le Père Pivoine), the elderly moustached operator of the roundabout.

-Other characters included Mr McHenry (Bonhomme Jouvence), the elderly gardener who rode a tricycle, and a talking locomotive with a 4-2-2 wheel arrangement and a two-wheel tender.
+Other characters include Mr McHenry (Bonhomme Jouvence), an elderly gardener who rides a tricycle, and a talking locomotive with a 4-2-2 wheel arrangement and a two-wheel tender.
 Three other children, Paul, Basil and Rosalie, appeared in the original black-and-white serial and in the credit sequence of the colour episodes, but very rarely in subsequent episodes.
 The characters all reside in a place called The Magic Garden (Beautywood in the US version).

 The show has a distinctive visual style.
 The set is a brightly coloured and stylised park containing the eponymous roundabout (a fairground carousel).
 The programmes were created using stop-motion animation, which meant that Dougal was made without legs to make him easier to animate.
 Zebedee was created from a giant pea which was available in the animation studio and was re-painted.
 The look of these characters was the responsibility of British animator Ivor Wood, who was working at Danot's studio at the time (and who subsequently animated The Herbs, Paddington Bear, Postman Pat, Gran and Bertha).